The64thGamer/cheeseepedia/content/wiki/1-stage.md

 ### Staten Island Prototype 1-Stage

 This design was only installed at the Staten Island, New York location.
 Although more were planned going off of documents for {{< wiki-link "Akron, OH (2779 West Market St)" >}} it featured a large square with a star inside it with a Green, Yellow, Red and Blue behind Chuck E, the rest of the stage would feature buildings from the 2-Stage with them being layered to give depth to the stage, Behind Munch would be a light pink column with half buildings around it on the top portion would feature a CRT TV.
 Located behind Pasqually, a postcard reading 'Now Appearing' with the Munch's Make Believe Band logo beneath it, the background for it features Mr. Munch playing piano keys in a hill-like shape.
 The Wink would be installed on a black valance.
 Before fall 2012, this stage formerly featured a pull-out stage for live shows.
-It would be removed due to Hurricane Sand,y which caused severe damage to it. {{< wiki-link "Staten Island, NY (1775-P South Ave)" >}} stage was removed on July 23, 2023.
+It would be removed due to Hurricane Sandy ,which caused severe damage to it. {{< wiki-link "Staten Island, NY (1775-P South Ave)" >}} stage was removed on July 23, 2023.

 ### 1-Stage

 The 1-Stage's features a colorful city skyline with red, green, yellow, and blue buildings.
 Below the buildings are half faux brick walls.
 Chuck E. and Pasqually in front of faux brick walls with Chuck having a fiber optic 'Chuck E. Cheese' sign with metal pipes that have red and blue fiber optic lights in them.
 Pasqually sits in front of a blank brick wall.
 The Wink sits on a black, green, or blue valance.
-Currently only four 1-Stages remain.
+Currently only two 1-Stages remain.

 ### 1-Stage w/ Turntable

 The 1-Stage w/ Turntable is identical to the standard 1-Stage, except that Chuck E. stands on a turntable.
 The turntable has two sides the Chuck E. side and the black rain curtain side.
 The Chuck E. side features the Brick Wall, and lighting effects the standard one does, and the black rain curtain side features only a black, red, or blue rain curtain.
 The turntable would turn around for live shows from 1994 - 2010.
 The Chuck E. animatronic would then turn into the backroom and the walkaround would either come out the other side or he would come out of the door next to the stage.
 The last location to feature the 1-Stage w/ Turntable is {{< wiki-link "Pearl City, HI (850 Kamehameha Hwy Suite 140)" >}}) which removed the Chuck E. animatronic in 2016, permanently having it rotated.
+The store would close August 10, 2025.

 ### 1-Stage w/ 2-Stage Backdrops